iArcanic/pacific-tours-ccse-cw1-report/report.md

 </form>
 ```

-Here, when the page loads, this `OnGet` method attempts to take the `hotelBookingId` from the URL query parameter.
+Here, when the page loads, the `OnGet` method attempts to take the `hotelBookingId` from the URL query parameter.
 After converting that to a GUID, it then attempts to find the relevant `Hotel` object based on that ID via getting the relevant `HotelBooking` record.
-From that, it pre-populates the form with the existing ```HotelBooking```.
+From that, it pre-populates the form with the existing `HotelBooking`.

 ```C#
 public async Task<IActionResult> OnGet()